FENECON Industrial XL Operating Instructions

 2.3.1.
 Trained electricians

-Trained electricians include persons who:
+Trained electricians means persons who:

 • are able to carry out work on electrical systems due to their technical training, experience and knowledge of the relevant standards and regulations.